-In this paper we have replicated the first significant SNP found in a GWAS with autism as the phenotype.
-We examined if they load to any specific phenotype in the autism triad.

-We also generated a genetic risk score for ASD, and used it to model its relationship with autistic-like trait data in a sample of Swedish twins.
-The main results find that the risk score predicts levels of autisitic-like traits, albeit very weakly, and that the strength differs between the triad.
-The results in this paper the view that subclinical levels of autistic-like traits share genetic variation with diagnosed cases of autism.
-The domain flexibility was the most significantly related to the PRS.
+In this report, we extend the results of Grove et al, by analysing how the known genetic variation for ASD varies between the triad of core symptoms and extending the association to subclinical levels of autistic-like traits.
+We first examined the association of the known risk variants for ASD with autistic-like traits and its three subdomains in a Swedish twin population.
+These known risk variants failed to load to any specific phenotype in the autism triad, which could be due to the limited power in individual variants given their small effect sizes.
+Therefore, we used a more powerful measure – GRS, which sums all risk variants across the genome weighted by their effects - to test its association with autistic-like trait and its subdomains.
+We found that the GRS of clinical ASD predicts the levels of autistic-like traits in the general population, albeit only explaining a tiny amount of phenotypic variance.
+These results support the view that subclinical levels of autistic-like traits share genetic variation with clinical cases of ASD.
+It is worth noting that the strength of association differs between the subdomains.
+The domain flexibility was the most significantly related to the GRS.
 This could indicate that out of the triad of symptoms present in ASD, common genetic variation plays a comparatively larger role in rigid thought patterns and inflexible and stereotypical behaviour than in language issues and social issues.
-We also extend the results of Grove et al, by analyzing how the genetic variation found associated with ASD varies between the triad of core symptoms, and extending the association to subclinical levels of autistic-like traits.
-One possible limitation could be that individuals with ASD are the sole drivers of the association, and that the true association between subclinical levels of ASD and the GRS is zero.
-This has been taken into account in another study, where results were barely impacted by removing clinical cases (10).
-We therefore find it to be unlikely that this is the cause of the association.
+One potential limitation could be that individuals with ASD are the sole drivers of the association, and that the true association between subclinical levels of ASD and the GRS is minimal.
+However, this has been taken into account in another study, where results were barely impacted by removing clinical cases (10).
+We therefore find it unlikely that this limitation has driven the observed association.

 Acknowledgments

-I am very thankful to my supervisor Dr Yu Li, for excellent guidance and mentorship in the process of writing this report.
+I am very thankful to my supervisor Dr Yi Lu for excellent guidance and mentorship in the process of writing this report.
 I would also like to thank The Department of Microbiology, Tumors and Cell Biology for organizing KI Summer School in Medical Science, and for making all this possible.

 Citations